Skip to content

 C concept Define atomic concepts apple/C

-P predicate Build relations (is/P berlin/C nice/C)
+P predicate Build relations (is/P.so berlin/C nice/C)

 M modifier Modify any other hyperedge type, including itself (red/M shoes/C)